FindMySchool LogoFindMySchool

 Ms Emma Clapham has served as Acting Principal since September 2025, having risen through the ranks as Assistant Principal.
 She leads a senior team comprising two Deputy Principals, three Assistant Principals, and two Associate Assistant Principals.
 This layered leadership structure reflects the scale of an operation serving over 1,200 students.

 The vertical house system groups students across year groups, creating mentoring relationships between older and younger students.
 The four houses, Drake, Reynolds, Scott, and Weston, each commemorate figures with local connections.
 Sir Francis Drake needs no introduction; Sir Joshua Reynolds was born in the schoolmaster's house adjacent to the original grammar school building; Robert Falcon Scott hailed from nearby Milehouse; and Agnes Weston championed sailor welfare throughout the Victorian era.
-House challenges and competitions foster belonging and healthy rivalry.
+House challenges and competitions promote belonging and healthy rivalry.

 The original Plympton Grammar School building, completed in 1671 at a cost of £1,099, still stands in Plympton St Maurice as a Grade II* listed structure.
 Its Gothic design features a cloister of arches and columns decorated in contrasting bands of limestone and granite.
 While the school relocated to its current Seymour Road site in 1937, this architectural heritage connects present students to a tradition of learning stretching back to Elize Hele's bequest in 1658.